mouryag/Abstract-Text-Summarization/README.md

 <br/>
 ![ouput2](output_summarization2.jpg)
 <br/>
-**Output of the news articles with predicted headline marked with blue colur and original headline**
+**Output of the news articles with predicted headline marked with blue color and original headline**